bhargav104/h-detach/README.md

+# Neuraltalk2-pytorch

+Changes compared to neuraltalk2.
+- Instead of using random split, we use [karpathy's train-val-test split](http://cs.stanford.edu/people/karpathy/deepimagesent/caption_datasets.zip).
+- Instead of including the convnet in the model, we use preprocessed features. (finetuneable cnn version is in the branch **with_finetune**)
+- Use resnet instead of vgg; the feature extraction method is the same as in self-critical: run cnn on original image and adaptively average pool the last conv layer feature to fixed size .
+- Much more models (you can check out models folder).
+The latest topdown model can achieve 1.07 Cider score on Karpathy's test split with beam size 5.

+## Requirements
+Python 2.7 (because there is no [coco-caption](https://github.com/tylin/coco-caption) version for python 3) PyTorch 0.2 (along with torchvision)

+You need to download pretrained resnet model for both training and evaluation.
+The models can be downloaded from [here](https://drive.google.com/open?id=0B7fNdx_jAqhtbVYzOURMdDNHSGM), and should be placed in `data/imagenet_weights`.

+## Pretrained models
+Pretrained models are provided [here](https://drive.google.com/open?id=0B7fNdx_jAqhtcXp0aFlWSnJmb0k).
+And the performances of each model will be maintained in this [issue](https://github.com/ruotianluo/neuraltalk2.pytorch/issues/10).

+If you want to do evaluation only, then you can follow [this section](#generate-image-captions) after downloading the pretrained models.

+## Train your own network on COCO

 ### Download COCO dataset and preprocessing

 First, download the coco images from [link](http://mscoco.org/dataset/#download).
 We need 2014 training images and 2014 val. images.
 You should put the `train2014/` and `val2014/` in the same directory, denoted as `$IMAGE_ROOT`.